odoe/presentations/2018-PS-DevSummit/jsapi4-patterns-fundamentals/presentation.md

 ---

-## Basemap, Ground and Operational Layers
+## Basemap, Ground, and Operational Layers

 - `basemap` can also be set by item id.
+- should probably be used in production

 ```js
 const map = new Map({